James Wood (critic)

 James Douglas Graham Wood (born 1 November 1965) is an English literary critic, essayist and novelist.

 Wood was The Guardian's chief literary critic between 1992 and 1995.
 He was a senior editor at The New Republic between 1995 and 2007.
-As of 2014, he is Professor of the Practice of Literary Criticism at Harvard University and a staff writer at The New Yorker magazine.
+As of 2014, he is Professor of the Practice of Literary Criticism at Harvard University and a staff writer at The New Yorker.

 Early life and education

 James Wood was born in Durham, England, to Dennis William Wood (born 1928), a Dagenham-born minister and professor of zoology at Durham University, and Sheila Graham Wood, née Lillia, a schoolteacher from Scotland.

 Wood was raised in Durham in an evangelical wing of the Church of England, an environment he describes as austere and serious.
-He was educated at Durham Chorister School and Eton College, both on music scholarships.
+He was educated at Durham Chorister School (on a music scholarship) and at Eton College (with the support of a bursary based on his parents' "demonstrated financial need"; his older brother attended Eton as a King's Scholar).
 He read English Literature at Jesus College, Cambridge, where in 1988 he graduated with a First.

 Career

 Writing

-After Cambridge, Wood "holed up in London in a vile house in Herne Hill, and started trying to make it as a reviewer".
-His career began reviewing books for The Guardian.
+After Cambridge, Wood "holed up in London in a vile house in Herne Hill and started trying to make it as a reviewer".
+He began his career by reviewing books for The Guardian.
 In 1990, he won Young Journalist of the Year at the British Press Awards.
-From 1991 to 1995 Wood was the chief literary critic of The Guardian, and in 1994 served as a judge for the Booker Prize for fiction.
+From 1991 to 1995, Wood was the chief literary critic of The Guardian, and in 1994 he served as a judge for the Booker Prize for fiction.

-In 1995 he became a senior editor at The New Republic in the United States.
+In 1995, he became a senior editor at The New Republic in the United States.
 In 2007 Wood left his role at The New Republic to become a staff writer at The New Yorker.
 Wood's reviews and essays have appeared frequently in The New York Times, The New Yorker, the New York Review of Books, and the London Review of Books where he is a member of its editorial board.
 He and his wife, the novelist Claire Messud, are on the editorial board of the literary magazine The Common, based at Amherst College.